johnvuko/JTTableViewController/README.md

 You have to bind the `tableView` with the controller, automatically it will set the delegate and the dataSource.

 You have to implement `startFetchingResults` and `startFetchingNextResults` methods.
 They are used to load data (from your web service for example).
-Theses methods must call `super`.
+These methods must call `super`.

 `startFetchingResults` is used to retrieve new data (erase all previous data) whereas `startFetchingNextResults` is used for get more data (the pagination).